Student Perspective: Martyna Sroka

 Undergraduate: University of Aberdeen, UK

-Since my first day at the Watson School of Biological Sciences, I have been extremely impressed with how it operates.
+Since my first day at the School, I have been extremely impressed with how it operates.
 I am very fond of the uniquely structured curriculum: in the first semester of first year, I participated in a number of courses, which encompassed a wide range of scientific disciplines both from within and outside of my field of interest.
 The courses are intense but fun.
 My fellow students come from all around the world, representing diverse ethnicities, nationalities, and educational backgrounds, and I feel privileged learning alongside them and from them every day.
 The possibility of undertaking rotations in the second semester prior to choosing a thesis lab is extremely valuable to ensure that it’s a good match.

 A generous stipend from the school means that I have access to state-of-the-art equipment and freedom to pursue bold and innovative ideas.
 I am able to attend scientific meetings and courses abroad, where I can not only learn from the leaders in my field but also share my findings with the community.